-Montiel to fill the vacant posi tion for the City of Nogales, al of the nomination of Dr. Arnoldo, and the nomination of Mr. Frank L. on the Advisory Council on Aging.
+A motion to approve of the nomination of Dr. Arnoldo Montiel to fill the vacant position for the City of Nogales, and the nomination of Mr. Frank L. Montoya to fill the vacant position for the Town of Clifton on the Advisory Council on Aging.

-Action Requested: ☐ Information Only

-Attachments: None